brandonchaffee/demopera/docs/appendix.rst

 Requirements        - Recall amount must not exceed contribution made by sender
-                    - Recall amount must not exceed total value associated with organization
+                    - Recall amount must not exceed total value associated with the organization

 Returns             *None*
 ================    ====================================================